YolfTypo3/SavLibraryKickstarter/Documentation/Reference/Functions/Index.rst

         - folderTab = string; If the extension uses serveral folders, string is the folder tab name.

+        - forceAbsoluteUrl = 1; Forces links to internal pages to be absolute.

+        - forceAbsoluteUrl.scheme = https; Defines the URL scheme https to be used. http is the default value.

         - page = string; Alias to folderTab.

         - linkAccessRestrictedPages = 1; The link is built even if the page is protected.